jeroenterheerdt/neato-serial/README.md

 It seems that some commands are not listed in the manual:

     - `Clean Stop` stops the vacuum.
-    - `Clean Room` also seems to be available.
-Have not got it to work though.
+    - `Clean Spot` tells the vacuum to do a spot clean